-The Anno Cinquanta is an annual calendar from new watch brand Ochs und Junior.
-The annual calendar complication uses circular apertures (dots) to display the month, day and date (month - at 12 o'clock, day - at 6 o'clock and date - at the perimeter of the dial).
+The Anno Cinquanta is an annual calendar from the new watch brand Ochs und Junior.
+The annual calendar complication uses circular apertures (dots) to display the month, day/date (month – at 12 o’clock, day – at 6 o’clock, and date – at the perimeter of the dial).

 “Ludwig Oechslin and Lucerne specialist watch retailer Embassy are the prime movers behind Ochs und Junior timepieces.”

 Ochs und Junior watch cases are so precisely machined (lathed and milled) that no final polishing is required.
 Every little mark the case receives will reveal something of the life its owner has led.
 Paul Gerber is personally responsible for hand-chamfering the edges of the strap lugs.

 The name of the watch derives from the annual calendar’s 50 apertures (“Cinquanta” means fifty), which Oechslin personally drills into the 0.3 mm thick white gold dial.
 After glass-bead blasting the white gold dial, he heats it in an enameling oven to induce the distinctive patination.